 Nowadays, the bell is controlled electro-mechanically with a metal hammer swinging and banging the bell at four designated time each day – 6:00 AM, 12:00 NN, 3:00 PM and 6:00 PM.
 In 1996, the Ministry of the Environment has chosen Toki no Kane bell tower as one of the “100 Soundscapes of Japan“.

 Right past the bell tower is the Yakushi Shrine.
-People come here to pray for good harvests, money, and recovery from various illnesses.
+It is a Shinto shrine that is no longer in service but people still come here to pray for good harvests, money, and recovery from various illnesses.

 Kashiya Yokocho (Penny Candy Lane)